 Should a good employee gone bad get a second chance?
-Please vote on our Twitter poll at
+Please vote on our Twitter Poll - Good Employees Gone Bad.

 Since you started working in your department, three people have left and they haven't been replaced.
 You and two other colleagues have absorbed their duties.
 Your boss doesn't like it if you're not reachable, so you're online every day, even when you're on holiday.
 At the same time, you also have the pressure of making ends meet, spending enough time with your loved ones, and trying to keep fit.